Some of the five million-plus tourists who visit Sagrada Familia every year go back without getting inside Gaudi’s church in Barcelona.

 When you don’t waste your time waiting to buy your tickets, what you see inside Sagrada Familia is worth the time spent.

 Sagrada Familia inside is a great photo opportunity because most attractions are above eye level.

 Usually, when we visit a crowded tourist spot, it is challenging to take excellent photographs because of all the people who get into the frame.

 Inside Sagrada Familia, this doesn’t happen.
 If you love photography, this is a dream destination.

 5. Sagrada Familia is a different church

-Gaudi decided to do away with this approach and used pale colors, which get accentuated by the sun rays which get in through the stained glasses.
+Gaudi decided to do away with this approach and used pale colors accentuated by the sun’s rays, getting in through the stained glasses.

 6. It doesn’t take long

-You can enjoy Sagarad Familia interior in less than an hour.
-Yes, that’s all it takes.
+You can enjoy the Sagrada Familia’s interior in less than an hour.

 Not sure if you should go up the Towers?
 Check out our article on whether Sagrada Familia towers are worth it.